Galapogos

 Known as the Hawaii of Europe, the Azores are 900 miles from the colonial capital of Lisbon, on the same latitude with Bermuda and the same time zone as Iceland – four hours change from the east coast.
 A lush paradise of islands, mountains, and pastures, the best times to visit are March through October.
 Winter months can be windy and rainy, but still beautiful.
 Summer months are crowded as the European visitors flock to these islands as a relief from the heat.

 We suggest a 7-night tour: 2 in Punta Delgada; 2 in Ribiera Grande and 3 nights or more in Furnas at the luxurious deco hotel, Terra Nostra Garden Hotel or equivalent.
+Then add on a short flight to see other islands: Faial, Terciera or the relatively remote islands of Flores and Corvo (that I plan to explore next myself).

 Touring the Azores